FAQ TECHNICAL INFO AND DEFINITIONS

 What is Speed ratings?

 The speed rating of a tire indicates the speed category (or range of speeds) at which the tire can carry a load under specified service conditions.
 The speed rating system used today was developed in Europe in response to the need to categorize tires into standardized speeds.
-A letter from A to Z sybolizes a tire's certified speed rating, ranging from 5km/h (3 mph) to above 300 km/h (186 mph).
+A letter from A to Z symbolizes a tire's certified speed rating, ranging from 5km/h (3 mph) to above 300 km/h (186 mph).

 Where can I find the DOT on my tire and what does it signify?